nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User choose to delete patient information.
 2. MC request for the patient's nric number.
 3. User enters the requested details
-4. MC displays the confirmation of the deleted patient.
+4. MC displays the confirmation of the deleted patient..

    Use case ends.

 **Extensions**